activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 One way to achieve isolation is to enforce serial execution ie. allow only one transaction at a time.

-`IMMEDIATE` and `EXCLUSIVE` behaviours enforce serial execution by acquiring locks at the beginning of a transaction.
+`EXCLUSIVE` behaviour enforce serial execution by acquiring locks at the beginning of a transaction.
 In these modes, once a transaction acquires a lock, other concurrent transactions trying to acquire a lock, fail with a `SQLITE_BUSY` error.
 Locks are retained till a transaction either commits or aborts.

+NOTE: `IMMEDIATE` behaviour enforces serial execution of `writing transactions` (transactions with writes), while allowing readers from concurrent transactions to co-exist.
+It waits for concurrent readers to wrap up, before writing it's changes (explained further in the next section).

 But running only one transaction at a time, might not be performant.